Thermal Hall effects in quantum magnets: Thermal Hall effect in U(1) spin liquids with gapless matter

 The Zeeman coupling generates a finite spin polarization with ${\langle S_i^z\rangle =\chi B}$.
 Here $\chi$ is the uniform magnetic susceptibility and would take a constant value for the spinon Fermi surface spin liquid state.
 The internal U(1) gauge flux, proportional to the scalar spin charity [see Eq.~\eqref{Phi_scalar_chi}], is further decomposed into two pieces,

+In practice, one needs to consider the expectation of all possible decomposition on the plaquette.
+For the illustration purpose, this procedure explains the mechanism for the internal U(1) flux generation.
 From the orientations of the DM vector, one can conclude that the induced internal U(1) gauge fluxes by the external magnetic field on both the up triangle and the down triangle of the kagom\'{e} lattice are equal and denoted as $\Phi$.
 The direction of the flux loop is depicted in Fig.~\ref{DMI_fig1}(c).
 Moreover, the flux through the hexagon is determined by fluxes in its six neighboring triangles and it equals $-2\Phi$ if adopting the anticlockwise loop convention in Fig.~\ref{DMI_fig1}(c).
 Here one can compare the flux pattern with the fictitious U(1) gauge flux for the magnons in the pyrochlore ferromagnet where the spins remain ferromagnetically aligned even with weak DM interactions.

 The spinon Fermi surface spin liquid was suggested for some kagom\'e materials~\cite{Watanabe2016,Janson2010}.
 Given the possible presence of the gapless spinon Fermi surface U(1) spin liquid in the kagom\'e system, the spinon-gauge coupled model can be obtained by introducing the U(1) gauge field to the spinon mean-field theory~\cite{Lee2008,Motrunich2005,Gang2017}.
 The corresponding Lagrangian reads,